telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-editors.md

 # Custom Cell Editors

-Custom editors are helpers that make it easier for the user to enter a correct value.
+Custom editors are helpers that facilitate the user input of correct values.

 For example, a custom editor allows the user to enter a date in a cell by picking it from a calendar rather than typing it.
 This functionality is achieved by applying data validation with the `Date` criteria, and selecting the **Display button to show calendar** checkbox.
 Another built-in editor is for the `List` validation criterion&mdash;it displays a popup displaying the allowed values.